 Weaving Patience: The Komuso Tengai

-For many months, my days unfolded around a profound new project, one that hummed with quiet intensity and was not, for once, a flute.
-Rather, I’ve been weaving a Komuso monk Tengai ‘basket hat,’ or ‘heaven-cover’.
+For many weeks, I’ve been working on weaving a Komuso monk Tengai ‘basket hat,’ or ‘heaven-cover’.
 This was a big project, to say the least.
-Big, and utterly bewildering at times, because this was the very first thing I had ever woven!
-A daunting beginning, indeed.
+Big, and utterly bewildering because this was the very first thing I’ve ever woven!

 Comments